Burn Notice Characters

 Photo of Nicholas Turturro playing Burn Notice TV character Tommy D’Antonio

 Small time, aspiring middle-manager in drug runner Matheson’s group who M used to set up a “sting” and a bust on Matheson.
 He did two years in Allendale for armed robbery and was a fixture at the dog track where he purchased an injured dog.
-Current location: At large.

 Seen in episodes: 32